NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 1/9 Integration 2/centroid of a plane area.md

 ---
-aliases: ["integration to find the center of a laminar","centre of area of a graph","centroid of a curve","cetnre of a curve"]
+aliases: ["integration to find the center of a laminar","centre of area of a graph","centroid of a curve","cetnre of a curve","centroid"]
 tags: ["Question","QFormat3"]
 ---